seqscope/NovaScope/docs/installation/requirement.md

 pip install -r $smk_dir/installation/py39_req.txt
 ```

-## 3.2 Install the historef package using the whl file
+## 3.2 Install the historef Package Using the whl File

 Below are codes to download historef's latest version at document creation.
 To access the most recent version, please see [its GitHub repository](https://github.com/seqscope/historef?tab=readme-ov-file).